RichardSouzza/CurrencyExchange/README.md

     <td>string</td>
     <td></td>
     <td>
-      A list of comma seperated currency
+      A list of comma separated currency
       codes which you want to get (EUR,USD,CAD)
       By default all available currencies will be shown
     </td>